D3h4n/Koala-Bot-2/README.md

 5. Queue - Display the songs currently in the queue
 6. Loop - Loop a song or the queue
 7. Stop - Stop playing
+8. NowPlaying - Displays info about the song that is currently playing
+9. Seek - Specify a timestamp to start playing a song from

 ## Completed Commands